spacebanana420/DoremiSecure/README.md

 Choose the encryption utility.
 Currently it can either be openssl or zip

 ### format_zip
-The file format for encrypted zip files
+The file extension for encrypted zip files

 ### format_openssl
-The file format for encrypted files using OpenSSL
+The file extension for encrypted files using OpenSSL

 ### zip_level
 The compression level of zip archives, ranging from 0 (none) to 9 (maximum)